Photo from Buddy Hide's collection ©

-Along with S.K. were two severely wounded volunteer crew left in the boat, the big forty seven year old Jutlander, Alex Damsgaard & Irishman J. J. Forster.
+Along with S.K. were two severely wounded volunteer crew left in the boat, the big forty seven year old Jutlander, Alec Damsgaard & Irishman J. J. Forster.
 After drifting all night the launch fetched up on the shore and S.K. bribed a junk man to take the two wounded to a hospital.

 S.K.
 Yee: "I put the two others on a junk, asking the fishermen to take them to a hospital on the mainland in Kwangtung Province.

 I was kept some days at Pak Sha wan and subsequently I had to return to the church at Apliechau, which was under the Reverend Cheng.
 I took shelter at the church for some days before making my final escape to Free China."

 Of the sixteen who set out on "HMS Cornflower's" launch, two were killed, one taken prisoner, another made good his own escape while the remaining twelve made it to the MTB's.

 Clutching Hsu Heng (Henry)'s bible S.K. sought refuge with the Reverend Cheng in the Harbour Mission Church.
-He eventually made his way to Kukong in free China where Chan Chak was still recovering, arriving there on 5th February 1942 wearing Hsu Heng (Henry)'s shoes, only to leave two days later as mysteriously as he had arrived after falling out with Chan over the allegedly missing $40.000 (£2,500 GBP) They remained bitter opponents for the rest of Chan's life.
+He eventually made his way to Kukong in free China where Chan Chak wasrecovering.
+Yee arrived there on 5th February 1942 wearing Hsu Heng (Henry)'s shoes, only to leave two days later as mysteriously as he had arrived after falling out with Chan over the allegedly missing $40.000 (£2,500 GBP) Chan allegedly abandoned in the bullet riddled launch.